Ghost Blows Out the Light

-Gui Chui Deng (Ghost Blows Out the Light) (鬼吹灯 (Guǐ Chuīdēng)), also referred to as Candle in the Tomb, is a fantasy novel series written by Zhang Muye (天下霸唱) about a team of grave robbers seeking a hidden treasure haunted by ghosts, with the first book published online in March 2006.
+Gui Chui Deng (Ghost Blows Out the Light) (鬼吹灯 (Guǐ Chuīdēng)), also referred to as Candle in the Tomb, is a fantasy novel series written by Zhang Muye (张牧野), known by his pen-name Tianxia Bachang (天下霸唱), about a team of grave robbers seeking a hidden treasure haunted by ghosts, with the first book published online in March 2006.
 It quickly became the bestselling online novel in China with an estimated readership of six million, and when published in print form in October the same year, went on to sell over 500,000 copies, and has been acclaimed across China.

 Set in the 1980s, the series follows former soldier Hu Bayi and his partner as they raid tombs in search of valuables.
 The two team up with an American archaeologist after they fall victim to a curse, and to release themselves from it they must seek clues found among ancient mythical sites across China.

 The title is derived from an old Chinese saying, credited by the author to genuine grave robbers: "A human lights the candle and the ghosts blow it out."
-According to Muye, grave robbers would place a candle in the south-east corner of a tomb after entering, in an attempt to make contact with the dead.
+According to Zhang, grave robbers would place a candle in the south-east corner of a tomb after entering, in an attempt to make contact with the dead.
 If the candle was extinguished it was a sign that the spirits within opposed the intrusion, and the robbers would be obliged to depart, leaving everything intact and undisturbed.

+The first volume has been translated into English by Jeremy Tiang and published by Delacorte Press as The City of Sand and The Dragon Ridge Tombs.